nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.outboundlinkcheckingprocessor.md

   description: If set to `true` then the processor will run.
 Set to `false` and the processor will not run.
   defaultValue: missng XML code comments
 - parameterName: Enrichers
   type: List
-  description: A list of enrichers that can augment the proccessing of the data
-  defaultValue: missng XML code comments
-- parameterName: ProcessorEnrichers
-  type: List
   description: List of Enrichers that can be used to add more features to this processor.
 Only works with Native Processors and not legacy Processors.
   defaultValue: missng XML code comments